Same parsing tech Fortune 500 ATS systems use

 How our ATS resume checker works for nurses

-• Specialty terms like ICU, NICU, PACU, Med-Surg, and telemetry are keywords.
-Missing the exact terminology from the job posting can lower your match score.
+• ICU, NICU, PACU, Med-Surg, and telemetry are distinct keyword filters.
+Missing the exact posting term lowers your score.

-• License information in headers or footers is typically not parsed.
-License numbers belong in the main document body.
+• License numbers in headers or footers are typically skipped.
+Place them in the document body.

-• PDF exports from design templates often embed text as non-selectable paths, making the entire document invisible to parsers.
+• Design-template PDFs embed text as non-selectable paths, making the entire document invisible.

-Download an ATS-optimized version with certifications in a standard section, clinical experience under recognized headers, single-column layout, and specialty keywords aligned to the target posting.
+Certifications in a standard section, clinical experience under recognized headers, single-column layout, specialty keywords aligned to the posting.

 Why It Matters